 A health care directive is a document that instructs others about your medical care should you be unable to make decisions on your own.
 In general, a health care directive outlines your wishes regarding life-prolonging medical treatments, and may vary depending on your state of residence.
 It becomes effective only under the circumstances delineated in the document.
 Also, depending on state law, it can provide an opportunity for you to appoint a health care agent to make decisions on your behalf, much like a power of attorney.

 Do you need a trust?

-Establishing a trust can make it easier on your surviving spouse and heirs if you have died or become incapacitated.
+Establishing a trust can make it easier on your surviving spouse and heirs when you become incapacitated or die.
 A trust can help consolidate your assets, designate beneficiaries, reduce potential income and estate taxes, provide protection from future creditors, and lay out your wishes on what goes where, and to whom.
-(Read Viewpoints: “Six reasons you should have a trust.”)
+(Read Viewpoints on Fidelity.com: 6 reasons you should consider a trust.)

 One option is a revocable living trust created while you're still alive, which generally provides for you, as the grantor, or creator of the trust, to have full discretion to change or dissolve the trust at any time, as long as you are mentally competent.
 If you name yourself as trustee, you can also manage the assets during your lifetime, investing and spending them as you wish.

 For more information to help you plan for the transfer of wealth and your values to loved ones, read Viewpoints on Fidelity.com: An all-in-one wealth transfer checklist.

 A checklist for your loved ones

 These are some of the financial and legal documents your heirs will need: